 I was slow to jump on this particular bandwagon, but I’m officially sold.
 You can do SO MUCH with these grills.
 It isn’t just a smoker, either.
 It is a grill and can be used as an OVEN as well.

-I love wood-fired anything, and pellet grilling is so much more convenient than charcoal or campfire cooking, and it tastes SO much better than cooking on a gas grill.
+I love wood-fired anything, and pellet grilling is so much more convenient than charcoal or campfire cooking.
+It tastes SO much better than cooking on a gas grill.
 I don’t even like food cooked on gas grills anymore, I’ve been so spoiled by this ultimate grilling machine.

 We have TWO now, and I wouldn’t really raise a fuss if there was mention of a 3rd.
 (But don’t tell Jeremiah!)

 Why?
 Because I get alllll the good cookin’ from my husband of things like this prime rib on a Traeger.
 Can you smell that??
 Because I still can.

 This is a super easy recipe.
 As in, even as a novice griller I would’ve been totally comfortable throwing this together and sticking it on the grill, and I’m not typically a griller.

 Mine usually go something like, work – cleaning – laundry – dishes – fighting kids – endless to-do lists – emails – photographing *something* – lock myself in my room for an hour or two for some quiet.